endia-org/Endia/tests/test_endia/test_fft/your_custom_fftn.md

-# Implementing, Testing and Benchmarking a Custom FFT Operation with Endia Arrays 🚀
+# Implementing, Testing and Benchmarking a Custom FFT Operation with [Endia Arrays](https://endia.vercel.app/docs/array)

 We'll explore how to create your own Fast Fourier Transform (FFT) implementation using Endia Arrays.
 We'll also cover methods for testing and benchmarking your implementation against established solutions like PyTorch, NumPy and Endia itself.

-> **🧪 Experimental:** Some of the functions like the `close_to` function, which computes a relative difference between an Endia Array and a PyTorch Tensor, have been fixed and updated in the crrent nightly version of Endia.
-Also, the entire FFT module itself is still only availabe on Endia's nightly branch, requiring the [Mojo nightly build](https://docs.modular.com/max/install).
-This will change in a couple of weeks, as soon as the next Mojo version will be released.
+> **🧪 Experimental:** The `close_to` function, which calculates the relative difference between an Endia Array and a PyTorch Tensor, has been updated and fixed in the current nightly version of Endia.
+Additionally, the entire FFT module is currently only available in Endia's nightly branch.
+To access these features, you need the [Mojo nightly build](https://docs.modular.com/max/install).

-## Introduction to Endia Arrays
+## Working with Endia Arrays

 Endia Arrays provide a convenient way to set up data for your FFT implementation in Mojo and facilitate testing against other frameworks.
 Let's start by examining how to initialize these arrays.

-### Initializing Endia Arrays
+### Array Initialization 🚀

 You can create both real-valued and complex-valued Endia Arrays.
 For FFT operations, while the input can be either real or complex, the output should always be complex-valued.